javigmorch/Breathe/README.md

 - Integration with AEMET or other meteorological APIs.
 - Better power management for autonomous deployments.

-## License

-Add the appropriate license for your project here.

 ## Author

-Diego Martinez Megias
+-Diego Martinez Megias
-Javier Garcia Moriche
+-Javier Garcia Moriche